victorfreitas/wpupper-share-buttons/readme.txt

 * NEW: Behance follow us
 * NEW: Buffer share button
 * Share Telegram on desktop available.
-* Bug fix. [related by @ablekinetic]
+* Bug fix.
+[Reported by @ablekinetic]

 = 3.27.2 =

 * Fix: URLs with query string.
 It was not returning the query strings on some servers.
-[Related by @robertkyambo]
+[Reported by @robertkyambo]

 = 3.27.1 =

 * Fix: URL with space in query string.
 * Fix: Twitter text option.
-[Related by @robertkyambo]
+[Reported by @robertkyambo]

 = 3.27 =